keithagroves/agent-to-service/README.md

 const query = "What's the weather like in Paris, and can you tweet it saying 'Weather update:'?";

 // Select registry
-const defaultRegistry = new A2SRegistry("https://reptar.ai");
+const defaultRegistry = new A2SRegistry("https://registry.example.com");

-// Agent handles the request
+// create an agent
 const agent = new A2SAgent();
 agent.useRegistries([defaultRegistry]);

+// handle user's query
 agent.handleRequest(query);
 ```